Daniel-Ze/mapro/README.md

 ## Dependencies

-The scripts in this repository are all written in bash.
-This might limit them to UNIX systems.
+The scripts are limited to Unix operating systems.\

 Tested and developed on: